IdeasDump/IdeasDump/about/about.md

 ---
-layout: post
+layout: about
-title: "About"
+title: About
-permalink: /about/
 ---

+# Davis

 # Matt

-# Davis